Welcome to the HPV Cancer Resources website!

 5) To provide basic information for all new cancer patients about the different types of scans and cancer treatments, how tumors are staged, how clinical trials work (and how to find one), and much more.

-There’s a lot of information available online about HPV-caused cancers, but not all of it is correct, and tracking it down isn’t easy.
+There’s a lot of information available online about HPV-caused cancers, but not all of it’s correct, and tracking it down isn’t easy.
 I found this out when I was diagnosed with an HPV-caused malignant tonsil tumor in 2016.
 After recovering from my treatment, I began to assemble the resources to make finding info about these cancers much easier for others.
 I’ve spent most of my professional career doing cancer research, so I know my way around the science.
-This background, coupled with the fact that I’ve been an HPV cancer patient, makes it easier for me to compile this information than most folks.
-As an HPV-cancer survivor, I especially want others to avoid going through what I and thousands of HPV-cancer patients had to endure.
+This background, coupled with the fact that I’ve been an HPV cancer patient, facilitated my compiling of this info.
+As an HPV-cancer survivor, I especially want others to avoid going through what I, and tens of thousands of HPV-cancer patients, had to endure.
 That’s why I’m an advocate for the HPV vaccine, a safe and effective way to prevent infection with this cancer causing virus.
-I’m a Head and Neck Cancer Alliance Ambassador and well as an American Cancer Society Mission HPV Cancer Free Volunteer Champion.
 If you learn nothing else from the resources on this website, please remember this:

 Cancer Prevention Beats Cancer Treatment!